 As a manageable sized island in the Caribbean, Barbados is a wonderful place to explore on holiday.
-Book your beautiful all inclusive base with the likes of First Choice, and you too could be experiencing the following things to do in this idyllic corner of the world.
+Book your beautiful base with the likes of First Choice*, and you too could be experiencing the following activities in this idyllic corner of the world.

 1. Sample the national dish

 Bajans are proud of their culinary heritage so if you're here in November, drop by the Barbados Food & Rum Festival and sample some local cuisine, such as their national dish, cou-cou and flying fish.